 Tayyabs is not precisely on Brick Lane, but it is definitely one of the best curry houses in East London.
-Tayyabs has been serving traditional Punjabi cuisine since 1972.
-This restaurant is worth the walk from Brick Lane.
+Tayyabs has been serving traditional Punjabi cuisine since 1972 and is a 10 to 15 minutes walk from Brick Lane.

 The naan bread here is amongst the best I’ve had and the lamb chops starters and beef curry are a must here.
 The restaurant doesn’t serve alcohol, but you can bring your own drinks.

-How to Get to Brick Lane
+How To Get To Brick Lane

 If you are travelling to Brick Lane by train, Liverpool Street station is only a 12-minute walk away.